Jean-Benjamin de La Borde

 Jean-Benjamin François de la Borde (5 September 1734 – 22 July 1794) was a French composer, writer on music and fermier général (farm tax collector).
 Born into an aristocratic family, he studied violin under Antoine Dauvergne and composition under Jean-Philippe Rameau.
 From 1762 to 1774, he served at the court of Louis XV as premier valet de la chambre, losing his post on the death of the king.
 He wrote many operas, mostly comic, and a four-volume collection of songs for solo voice, Choix de chansons mises en musique illustrated by Jean-Michel Moreau.
 Many of the songs from the collection were later published individually through the efforts of the English folksong collector Lucy Etheldred Broadwood.
 His Essai sur la musique ancienne et moderne was published in 1780.
 La Borde was guillotined during the French Revolution in 1794.

 Operas

 In popular culture

 La Borde's role at court is embellished in a fictional book series about police commissioner "Nicolas Le Floch" by Jean-François Parot.
 The stories have also been adapted for a television series in which La Borde appears regularly.

+He is portrayed by Benjamin Lavernhe in 2023 film Jeanne du Barry.